IBM-Cloud/docs/services/ObjectStorage/objectstorage_faq.md

 Pricing varies depending on the chosen plan.
 For more pricing information, see the [IBM Bluemix Pricing Sheet](https://console.ng.bluemix.net/pricing/){: new_window} or use the [Calculator](https://console.ng.bluemix.net/?direct=classic/#/pricing/cloudOEPaneId=pricing&paneId=pricingSheet){: new_window} for more detailed estimates.

 ## How do I change my plan? {: #changeplan}
+Instances that are created through the Beta or on the Free plan can be upgraded to the Standard plan.
+The associated organization must be a {{site.data.keyword.Bluemix_notm}} paid account.
+Trial accounts with {{site.data.keyword.objectstorageshort}} instances cannot be upgraded to the Standard plan, and instances on the Standard plan cannot be downgraded to other plans.
+When you upgrade, your service instance and customer data are moved to the new plan.

+To ugrade your plan:
 1. In the {{site.data.keyword.objectstorageshort}} user interface, click **Plan**.
 2. Select **Standard** as the new plan and then click **Save**.

 ![{{site.data.keyword.objectstorageshort}} Change Pricing Plan](images/Change_plan.png)

 *Figure 5. {{site.data.keyword.objectstorageshort}} Change Pricing Plan*

-Your services instances and customer data are moved to the new plan.

 You can also change your payment plan by using the command line interface.
 For more information, see [How to change your plan](../../pricing/index.html#changing).